 Only a handful of Saltzer and Schroeder’s original 1975 design principles have stood the test of time.
 Nonetheless, this represents a memorable success.
-Kerckhoffs, a 19th century French cryptographic expert, published a list of principles for hand-operated cipher systems, some of which we still apply to cryptosystems today.
+Kerckhoffs, a 19th century European cryptographic expert, published a list of principles for hand-operated cipher systems, some of which we still apply to cryptosystems today.
 But most experts only recognize a single principle as “Kerckhoffs’s Principle,” and that is his view on Open Systems: a cryptosystem should not rely on secrecy, since it may be stolen by the enemy.
 In addition to the Open System principle, both the principle of least privilege and of separation of privilege appeared on the 1975 list and are still widely recognized by security experts.

 Perhaps lists of principles belong primarily in the classroom and not in the workplace.
 The short phrases are easy to remember, but they may promote a simplistic view of technical problems.
 Students need simplicity to help them build an understanding of a more complex reality.

 The second edition of Elementary Information Security was published in 2016.
 Chapter 4 introduced a ninth security principle: Trust, but verify.